sg6035/sale-price/README.md

 1.  directory -->> load_csv_to_mongo

      Standalone, independent code to upload the train and test csv files to MongoDB hosted on an AWS machine.

+     This is done only to have the data on a separate node.

 2. Created a base Pyspark image with all the required dependencies.